khanonjs/khanon.js-website/public/docs/3-overview.md

 To deal with it, Khanon.js implements the [Scene States](https://khanonjs.com/api-docs/modules/decorators_scene_scene_state.html) decorator.
 A scene state can be summarized in a bunch of logical decisions that will be made based on events or notifications.
 It also configures how the scene will be at the state starting, and what to do if the state ends.

 Only one state is running at the same time.
-Some examples of scene states: SceneStateIntro, SceneStateStartStage, SceneStatePlayGame, SceneStatePlayerWin, SceneStateLeaveStage.
+Some examples of scene states: *SceneStateIntro*, *SceneStateStartStage*, *SceneStatePlayGame*, *SceneStatePlayerWin*, *SceneStateLeaveStage*.

 # Camera
 The [Camera](https://khanonjs.com/api-docs/modules/decorators_camera.html) is defined by its own class implementation, and it is usually selected by the scene state.
 Each state can demand a different camera depending on the scene moment.